hyperledger/iroha/wasm/README.md

 # How to optimize your binary size?

-Smartcontracts should be optimized for because they are stored directly on the blockchain.
+Smartcontracts' size should be optimized because they are stored directly on the blockchain.
 By following this list of optimization steps your binary's size can be reduced by an order of magnitude (e.g. from 1.1MB to 100KB):

-1. Create a `Cargo.toml` akin to the following template:
+1. Create a `Cargo.toml` following this template:

 ```toml
   [package]